webbjj/clustertools/docs/source/index.rst

 Acknowledging clustertools
 --------------------------

-If you use ``clustertools`` in a publiclication, please cite the corresponding publication in the Journal of Open Source Software (JOSS) via the following digital object identifier (DOI):
+If you use ``clustertools`` in a publiclication, please cite the corresponding publication in the Journal of Open Source Software (JOSS):

 Markdown:
 [![DOI](https://joss.theoj.org/papers/10.21105/joss.04483/status.svg)](https://doi.org/10.21105/joss.04483)